 The Ancient Gear archetype debuted in Duel Links in October 2017 with the launch of the event Dr. Crowler’s Tricky Tests!
 At the time, Ancient Gears were used in control decks in tandem with Sergeant Electro to be a nuisance to heavy backrow decks.
 As the meta sped up, the niche of Ancient Gears became outdated and the deck was powercrept off the tier list.
 However, Ancient Gears received meta defining support in February 2019 with the release of Ancient Gear Awakening structure deck, giving the deck much needed power to allow it to compete with the other top tier decks.
 Additional support was provided upon the release of Dark Side Of Dimensions in Dark Dimension.

 Hello!
 My name is Gregulator and I’m the author of the Ancient Gear Guide on DLM.
 When I was first introduced to Duel Links, I was drawn to the Ancient Gear archetype by their easy access and cool artwork.
 It was my very first King of Games decklist and helped me learn how to play the game.
 Between Ancient Gears’ release and the time of this guide’s publication, I’ve become increasingly involved within the Duel Links community.
 I irregularly participate in tournaments but I have topped an MCS and multiple Meta Weeklies and won a handful of Anytime tournaments.
-I actively play in Clan Wars and Team Wars for Animal Plays.
+I actively play in Clan Wars for TCG Clan and the Unforgiven Suspects for Team Wars.
 It is out of confidence and love for the deck that I decided to write this guide, to share my perspective on the deck and its place in our meta and to help newer players get their foot in the door, just like I did many months ago.